Nischa Shah: They’re Lying To You About Buying a House! My 652510 Rule Built $200K Passive Income!

 Notable Quotes

-Your job might be making you poorer every day if you are not investing the money you earn.
+Your job might be making you poorer every day when you understand opportunity cost.

-Saving money is not security.
-Security comes from assets that generate income.
+The dangerous lie is that saving equals security.
+Real security comes from assets that generate income.

 Products Mentioned